Adult neuronal ceroid lipofuscinosis

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 Your QuestionIs Kuf's a terminal disease?

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-The symptoms of adult neuronal ceroid lipofuscinosis get worse over time, and this condition shortens a persons life expectancy.
+Unfortunately, the long-term outlook (prognosis) for people with adult neuronal ceroid lipofuscinosis is generally poor.
+The symptoms tend to become worse over time, resulting in a shortened life expectancy.
 Most sources state that a person with adult neuronal ceroid lipofuscinosis usually lives about 10 years after the symptoms begin.